Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 481 - Information System I/Lecture_Notes/Lecture 02.md

 - They set strategy for those challenges.
 - They allocate the human and financial resources.
 - They create new product and services
-- They recreate the organisation from time to time.
+- They recreate the organization from time to time.

 - IS is not simply about computers, it's about how businesses can make the best use of computers.
 #### Organizational design
 - Flattening organization
 -

-Virtual organisation-> use network to link people assets and ideas allying with suppliers and customers to create and distribute new products.
+Virtual organization-> use network to link people assets and ideas allying with suppliers and customers to create and distribute new products.
 #### Classification of IS
 - laudon and laudon categorisation
 	- strategy